 Among the directors with whom he has worked are William Kentridge, Kirill Serebrennikov, Andreas Homoki, Lydia Steier, Sebastian Baumgarten and Wajdi Mouawad.
 Plans for 2022/23 include Tamino (Die Zauberflöte) at the Paris Opéra and the Dresden State Opera and his debut with the Berlin Philharmonic under Kirill Petrenko.
 He made his United States debut with the Boston Symphony Orchestra under Andris Nelsons in March 2022.

-Among the conductors with whom he has worked are Gustavo Dudamel, John Eliot Gardiner, Nikolaus Harnoncourt, Zubin Mehta, Teodor Currentzis, Fabio Luisi, Ivor Bolton, Iván Fischer, Vladimir Jurowski and James Gaffigan.
+Among the conductors with whom he has worked are not only Nelsons but also Gustavo Dudamel, John Eliot Gardiner, Zubin Mehta, Trevor Pinnock, Daniel Hope, Teodor Currentzis, Fabio Luisi, Ivor Bolton, Thomas Guggeis, James Gaffigan, Iván Fischer, Vladimir Jurowski, Riccardo Minasi and Nikolaus Harnoncourt.